Kinks (album)

+Release

+In France a 4-track EP with the songs from the album was released in 1965.
+It featured "Got Love If You Want It" (the title track), "I Took My Baby Home", "Cadillac" and "Beautiful Delilah".
+This EP was reissued in 2017 as part of Record Store Day 2017.

 The album was re-released in 1998 in the UK on Castle Records with twelve bonus tracks.
 This reissue was itself reissued in 2004 on the Sanctuary label.

 A deluxe edition was released on 28 March 2011.

 Reception

-Consequence of Sound listed the album as a key example of proto-punk, observing “lean aggression” and a “jolting”, “in-your-face” approach, and described their rendition of Chuck Berry’s “Beautiful Delilah” as the first punk rock cover.
+Consequence of Sound listed the album as a key example of proto-punk, observing "lean aggression" and a "jolting", "in-your-face" approach, and described their rendition of Chuck Berry's "Beautiful Delilah" as the first punk rock cover.

-The AllMusic review by Richie Unterberger assessed the album as lacking in consistency, commenting: "As R&B cover artists, the Kinks weren't nearly as adept as the Stones and Yardbirds; Ray Davies' original tunes were, "You Really Got Me" aside, perfunctory Mersey Beat-ish pastiches... [the] tunes that producer Shel Talmy penned for the group... were simply abominable."
+The AllMusic review by Richie Unterberger assessed the album as lacking in consistency, commenting: "As R&B cover artists, the Kinks weren't nearly as adept as the Stones and Yardbirds; Ray Davies' original tunes were, 'You Really Got Me' aside, perfunctory Mersey Beat-ish pastiches... [the] tunes that producer Shel Talmy penned for the group... were simply abominable."

 Rock critic Mike Saunders of Rolling Stone had a more positive opinion of the Kinks' debut LP, described the album as one of their "successful rock and roll albums".

 Track listing

-In all markets except the US

 All tracks are written by Ray Davies unless otherwise noted.